Transactable World Models

 Multi-Modal Fusion with Interaction Feedback: Operating on world snapshots cannot rely solely on passive sensing.
 It must integrate observations from multiple sensor modalities with outcomes from physical interactions.
 When a robot touches a surface and measures contact forces, that tactile feedback provides ground truth that refines or contradicts visual estimates.
 When a grasp fails, the failure mode informs what was wrong about the geometric estimate.

-Temporal Consistency Under Asynchronicity: The world history stores a log of agent sensing and action results. world snapshots must be temporally ordered and causally consistent (impossible things cannot happen due to sequencing), even when transactions arrive asynchronously and out of order with respect to physical execution time.
+Temporal Consistency Under Asynchronicity: The world history stores a log of agent sensing and action results.
+World snapshots must be temporally ordered and causally consistent (impossible things cannot happen due to sequencing), even when transactions arrive asynchronously and out of order with respect to physical execution time.
 Different agents operate at different frequencies—vision at 10Hz, motion control at 1kHz, task planning at 1Hz—yet all must maintain a coherent view of the world state.

 Being able to use modularity and controls to our advantage when engineering complex AI systems is a huge factor to our design.
 The principles to composition do not define the implementation, but serve just as a guideline for what kind of controls should be available in an AI system.